The Best Weight-Loss Apps

 4. Track Carbs, Protein and Fat

-Metabolically there is a big difference between eating 100 calories of cookies and eating 100 calories of chicken.
+Metabolically, there is a big difference between eating 100 calories of cookies and eating 100 calories of chicken.
 The sugar signals your body to store fat, whereas the chicken makes you feel full and tells your body to burn fat.
 The protein found in chicken also aids your muscles to get lean and strong.
-Hundt also recommends building in “cheat meals” twice a week to keep your metabolism from slowing down.
-Check out calorie counting apps like MyNetDiary ($3.99 on iTunes and Android Market) and DailyBurn (free on iTunes and Android Market) to learn how much you’re actually consuming and whether you’re getting right amounts of carbs, protein and fat.
+Hundt recommends building in “cheat meals” twice a week to keep your metabolism from slowing down.
+Check out a calorie counting app to learn how much you’re actually consuming and whether you’re getting right amounts of carbs, protein and fat.

 5. Stay Hydrated

 Dehydration can stall fat loss, make you feel sluggish and trigger overeating.
-In fact, many people think they are hungry when they're really just thirsty.
+In fact, many people mistakenly think they are hungry when they're really just thirsty.
 So it’s important to drink plenty of water.
-Drink More Water! (free on Android Market), Drink Water Beta (free on Android Market) and Water Alarm ($0.99 on iTunes) help you track your water consumption.
+Try Water Your Body (free on Google Play) or iDrated ($0.99 on iTunes) to help you track your water consumption.